All Episodes

 It's kind of like cutting your nose off to spite your face so that we can eliminate illegal use of this.

-Look I think that the we're we're gonna work through this but the one thing we cannot afford is what the Democrats are demanding here.
+But the one thing we cannot afford is what the Democrats are demanding here.

-I mean they're trying to hold the country hostage to give people that didn't respect our laws, borders and sovereignty access to taxpayer funded health care.
+I mean, they're trying to hold the country hostage to give people that didn't respect our laws, borders and sovereignty access to taxpayer funded health care.

 We can't afford it.